China faces omicron test weeks ahead of Beijing Olympics

-TAIPEI, Taiwan (AP) — Just weeks before hosting the Beijing Winter Olympics, China is battling multiple coronavirus outbreaks in half a dozen cities, with the one closest to the capital driven by the highly transmissible omicron variant.
+TAIPEI, Taiwan (AP) — Most access to a major city adjacent to Beijing was suspended Thursday as the government tried to contain an outbreak of the coronavirus’s easily transmitted omicron variant ahead of next month’s Winter Olympics in the Chinese capital.

+Tianjin, a port and manufacturing center with 14 million people, is one of a half-dozen cities where the government is imposing lockdowns and other restrictions in response to outbreaks.
-With the success of the Games and China’s national dignity at stake, Beijing is doubling down on its “zero-tolerance” COVID-19 policy.

-Across China, more than 20 million people are in some form of lockdown, with many prevented from leaving their homes.
+With the success of the Games and China’s national dignity at stake, Beijing is doubling down on a “zero-tolerance” policy that has more than 20 million people under lockdown in Xi’an in the west and other cities.
+Some are barred from leaving their homes.

-Tianjin, only about an hour from Beijing, is on high alert, although it has refrained from imposing a complete lockdown such as that in Xi’an, a city of 14 million.

-Instead, it has sealed off several residential communities and universities, canceled almost all flights, suspended high speed train service and closed highways.
-People leaving the city are required to present negative COVID-19 tests and receive special permission.
+On Thursday, Tianjin suspended train, taxi, bus and ride-hailing services to other cities.
+Airline flights and high-speed train services were suspended earlier and highways closed.
+People leaving the city were required to present negative virus tests and receive special permission.

+Trucks carrying food and medical will be allowed in but drivers were told to wear masks and take other steps to avoid transmitting the virus, according to a city government notice.

+Automaker Volkswagen AG said it shut down two factories in Tianjin on Monday and employees have been tested twice.
+“We hope to resume production very soon,” it said in a statement.

-The city conducted mass testing for a second time for its 14 million residents on Wednesday, and asked them to stay put in their homes until they receive a negative result.
+Tianjin conducted mass testing for a second time Wednesday.
+The government asked residents to wait at home until they receive a negative result.

 Tianjin’s proximity to Beijing makes the timing particularly fraught.
 During the Tokyo Olympics in July, Japan saw a widespread outbreak driven by the delta variant.